AviDeelwal/00-Decision-Tree/README.md

-# 00-Decision-Tree
+# data-science project
-contain the fundamentals of decision tree
+contain the fundamentals of all regressors